FlowFuse/flowfuse/docs/user/envvar.md

 - FF_DEVICE_ID
 - FF_DEVICE_NAME

-`FF_PROJECT_ID` and `FF_PROJECT_NAME` are assigned to the Project running on the FlowForge server as well as all associated devices.
-In all instances within a Project these variables will be the same.
+`FF_PROJECT_ID` and `FF_PROJECT_NAME` are assigned to the Project running on the FlowForge server as well as all associated Devices.
+In all Node-RED instances within a Project these variables will be the same.

-`FF_DEVICE_ID` and `FF_DEVICE_NAME` are unique to each instance of Node-RED running within a project.
-For example, a project consisting of 10 devices will assign a unique `FF_DEVICE_ID` and `FF_DEVICE_NAME` to each of the 10 devices as well as to the instance running directly on the FlowForge server.
+Unique values for `FF_DEVICE_ID` and `FF_DEVICE_NAME` are assigned to each instance of Node-RED running on a Device within a Project however these variables are not assigned to the instance running on the FlowForge server.